tannewt/wa-law.org/senate/2021-22/BH/README.md

 * [T'wina Nobles](/person/leg/t'wina.nobles.md)
 * [Judy Warnick](/person/leg/judith.warnick.md)
 ## Upcoming Meetings
-### Tue, Feb 1 at 6:00 pm
+### Wed, Feb 16 at 6:00 pm
+Public Hearing
+* Bills to be determined.

+Possible executive session on bills heard in committee.
+Possible other business.
+Meeting is scheduled to begin at 6:00 p.m.

+See https://app.leg.wa.gov/CSI/Senate for testimony options.
+To view committee meetings or access the committee meeting documents, visit the Legislature's committee schedules, agendas, and documents website:  https://app.leg.wa.gov/committeeschedules

+### Fri, Feb 18 at 10:30 am
+Public Hearing
+* Bills to be determined.

+Possible executive session on bills heard in committee.
+Possible other business.

+See https://app.leg.wa.gov/CSI/Senate for testimony options.
 To view committee meetings or access the committee meeting documents, visit the Legislature's committee schedules, agendas, and documents website:  https://app.leg.wa.gov/committeeschedules